Burslem Market Hall: History

 The first covered market, a stone single-storey building in Classical style, was erected in 1835 on ground east of the town hall; it was demolished in 1953.

 Loans were approved by Burslem's Local Government Board in 1877, for a new market hall including shops on the Queen Street frontage with offices above.
 It was designed by E. M. Richards, the Burslem Board Engineer and Surveyor.
 The hall was opened on 14 August 1879 by Thomas Hulme, Mayor of Burslem.

 The market hall closed in 2003, after masonry fell from the ceiling.
 The Victorian Society in 2021, commenting that it is in need of vital repairs, placed it among its top 10 endangered buildings.
 The Society described the building: "The market tells the story of Burslem’s rise and subsequent decline, with its ghost signs and fading advertisements from the Victorian era...."

 It was given Grade II listed status on 12 December 2022.

+Grant awarded

+In August 2025, Burslem Market Hall was awarded a grant of £1 million by Historic England, to fund urgent repairs to make the building safe and watertight.
+This is a step towards eventually bringing it back into use, as a venue for community events, exhibitions or local gatherings.
+The grant is one of 37 given to projects by the Heritage at Risk Capital Fund, a special 1-year, £15 million fund.